A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Duality, self-duality, and action reflection symmetry in classical mechanics

-with $\,{\mathcal{C}_n}\,$ and $\,{\mathcal{C}^{\,\prime}_n}\,$ being contours in the complex $\,x$-planes of $\,p_{a,c}\,(x,\,-E)\,$ and $\,p_{-a,-c}\,(x,\,E)\,$. \footnote{~Be mindful that Figure~\ref{roots6} represents only one of the two sheets of the Riemannian surface of the momentum.
-The second sheet corresponds to the negative sign in front of the square root in~\eqref{p}.
-However, it turns out that all the calculations needed in this section can be performed on one sheet only.}
+with $\s {\mathcal{C}_n}\s $ and $\s {\mathcal{C}^{\s \prime}_n}\s $ being the cycles in the complex $\s x$-planes of $\s p_{a,\s c}(x,\s -E)\s $ and $\s p_{-a,-c}(x, E)\s$ (see figures \ref{roots6} and \ref{roots62}).\footnote{~Be mindful that Figure~\ref{roots6} represents only one of the two sheets of the Riemann surface of the momentum.
+The second sheet corresponds to the negative sign in front of the square root.
+However, it turns out that all the calculations needed in this section can be performed on a single sheet.}